The Isle of Skye Overview

 The Fairy Pools

-The Fairy Pools are naturally occurring cascading pools in the river, where the crystal clear water reflects the surrounding colours of the landscape and sky, so they sometimes appear blue, sometimes green, sometimes grey.
+The Fairy Pools are naturally occurring cascading pools in the River Brittle.
+The crystal clear water reflects the surrounding colours of the landscape and sky, so they sometimes appear blue, sometimes green, sometimes grey.
+The river passes through several dramatic waterfalls.
 There is an underwater arch at one point in the river, so look out for this on your way.